McDowell County Coal Scrip A-L

 1917—1927

-The Gardland Pocahontas Coal Company begins appearing in Dun & Bradstreet beneath Avondale in 1917 (Mercantile Agency, Sep.
+The Gardland Pocahontas Coal Company begins appearing in Dun & Bradstreet in Avondale in 1917 (Mercantile Agency, Sep.
 1917).
 They are last mentioned in the newspaper in 1927, though I cannot be sure if this is when the company closed.

 Bartley